matloff/TidyverseSkeptic/README.md

 instruction find the Tidy solution more appealing.
 Rest assured, Tidy is here to stay.

-Five years have passed since JJ met with Matt and me, and not only are the relations between the two sides much better, RStudio has changed status to a Public Benefit Corporation, which it [announced](https://www.rstudio.com/blog/rstudio-pbc/) in 2019.
+One very important change that has occurred in the five years since JJ asked to meet with Matt and me, is that RStudio changed status to a Public Benefit Corporation, which it [announced](https://www.rstudio.com/blog/rstudio-pbc/) in 2019.

-It is my fervent hope that this essay makes a good case for a mixed approach to teaching R, and that RStudio will agree, and recommend it to the Tidy teaching community.
+As such, it should move beyond relying on testimonials, and take a good, hard, dispassionate look at what is best for R learners.

+I thus renew the suggestion I made to JJ in 2017, and **ask that RStudio recommend to the Tidy teaching community that they teach a mixture of Tidy and base-R.**